UpstreamInno/guardian_client/README.md

 # Criticisms:
 People will spoof it.

-You must be registered.
+* You must be registered.
 This limits spoofing.

-Your entire time-location track is uploaded when you report you are infected.
+* Your entire time-location track is uploaded when you report you are infected.

-Your time-location track is encrypted and must be believable.
+* Your time-location track is encrypted and must be believable.

-Moderation could limit spoofs
+* Moderation could limit spoofs

-If enough people use it we could use healthcare verification of testing (some sort of test-id, etc., that can be verified or entered by healthcare worker).
+* We could use healthcare verification of testing (some sort of test-id, etc., that can be verified or entered by healthcare worker).

+It uselessly alerts people.
+We should leave it up to authorities to trace contacts.
+True.

+GPS is not very accurate.
+What use is it in an apartment for example.
+True.
+But then again, it's just letting you know that this is indeed real.

 # Estimates on data storage/traffic:

 Position tracked: once every 5 minutes? = 288 stored in application positions: